Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

 Consider the family $\cP$ consisting of all structures isomorphic to reflexive graphs of the following form:

 where $n\in \bbN$.
 Morphisms in $\cP$ are all epimorphisms among structures in $\cP$.
 As proved in \cite{IS}, the family $\cP$ forms a transitive projective Fra{\"i}ss{\'e} class and its limit $\bbP$ is such that $P= \bbP/R^{\bbP}$ is homeomorphic to the pseudoarc.
+In Section~\ref{S:psco}, we use this representation of the pseudoarc from \cite{IS} to apply our results of Section~\ref{S:jpp} to the pseudoarc.
+We prove the appropriate Joint Projection Property for the class $\cP$, which by the results of Section~\ref{S:jpp}, yields the theorem below.
+A still stronger version of this result is stated and proved as Theorem~\ref{S3mainT}.